istio/istio.io/content/en/docs/concepts/security/index.md

 ### Creating and Using ClusterTrustBundles

-You create `ClusterTrustBundles` as a Kubernetes resource, like this example:
+You create `ClusterTrustBundles` as Kubernetes resources, for example:

 {{< text yaml >}}
 apiVersion: certificates.k8s.io/v1alpha1